-Fire protection of wood products is required in many public buildings as well as commercial premises and apartment buildings.
-By requiring the use of an environmentally friendly fire retardant with sufficiently comprehensive certifications (e.g. fire protection, installation methods and weather resistance), developers can make sure that the good environmental and health impacts of wood products are not reduced as a result of fire protection.
+Fire protection of wood products is required in many public buildings, commercial premises, and apartment buildings.
+By requiring an environmentally friendly flame retardant with sufficiently comprehensive certifications (e.g. fire protection, installation methods and weather resistance), developers can ensure that the good environmental and health impacts of wood products are not reduced due to fire protection.

-The choice of fire retardant and treatment method affect the cost-effectiveness of a construction project.
-An industrial and certified fire protection treatment with Nordtreat fire retardants ensures the quality of fire protection in accordance with the requirements of Euroclass B-s1, d0.
+The choice of flame retardant and treatment method affect the cost-effectiveness of a construction project.
+An industrial and certified fire protection treatment with Nordtreat flame retardants ensures the quality of fire protection in accordance with the requirements of Euroclass B-s1, d0.

 Tikkurilan Helmi, CLT element balconies by Woodia

-Industrial fire protection of wood products using Nordtreat’s translucent fire retardants is a cost-effective solution because the products are ready to be installed and will not require a re-treatment during the construction phase or soon thereafter.
-Only cut surfaces are treated with a fire retardant on-site in accordance with instructions.
+Industrial fire protection of wood products using Nordtreat’s translucent flame retardants is a cost-effective solution because the products are ready to be installed and will not require a re-treatment during the construction phase or soon thereafter.
+Only cut surfaces are treated with a flame retardant on-site in accordance with instructions.

-A non-toxic fire retardant also increases the occupational safety level for builders and simplifies on-site storage operations.
-On-site fire protection treatments can only be carried out using non-toxic fire retardants.
+A non-toxic flame retardant also increases the occupational safety level for builders and simplifies on-site storage operations.
+On-site fire protection treatments can only be carried out using non-toxic flame retardants.